Accommodation for postgraduate students

 You also need to budget for ongoing monthly expenses such as power, internet, transport, food and personal items.
 Refer to https://www.studyinnewzealand.govt.nz/live-work/cost-of-living or https://www.numbeo.com/cost-of-living/in/Christchurch for cost of living information.

-Be aware that many rental properties in Christchurch are not well insulated.
+Rental homes must meet insulation standards to avoid $4,000 fines.
 Your landlord should provide you with an Insulation Statement to enable you to make an informed decision about the property you are about to rent.
+You can also view healthy home standards on the Tenancy Services website.
 If you are new to renting in New Zealand, refer to the online Renting and You booklet published by Tenancy Services.

 Find out more about renting privately.